kristofer/ziti/README.md

 # Ziti

 Ziti is a small terminal/screen text editor in less than 2K lines of Go code.
 It uses Go's rune (unicode) machinery.
 Has multiple buffers.
-But still single window.
+But still single window. hope this makes it into the vault

 ### Usage: ziti `<filename>`